-Soaking is not necessary for the Instant Pot because the unsoaked beans cook evenly and quickly under pressure.
+Soaking is unnecessary for the Instant Pot because the unsoaked beans cook evenly and quickly under pressure.

-If you want to soak them because you find they’re easier to digest you can.
+If you want to soak them because they’re easier to digest, you can.
 The easiest way is to soak the beans in water for 8 to 12 hours or overnight.

 Then follow the directions, remembering to drain the soaking water before adding the beans to the Instant Pot.
 Pressure cook on high for 15 minutes with the soaked beans.